YongWookHa/linear-regression-python/README.md

 If you want learn how the linear regression works, you'd better read the `linear-regression.py` which implement the model with `numpy`.
 There are three hyper parameters.

-> epoch : The number times that the learning algorithm will work through the entire training dataset.
+> epoch : The number times that the learning algorithm will work through the entire training dataset.<br/>
-> learning rate : How much the weights would be updated.
+> learning rate : How much the weights would be updated.<br/>
 > train data ratio : How much to use as learning data.
 The rest of it would be used for validating.

 I set default values for the hyper parameters, but I recommend you to edit them and observe the changes.